Friend Family Health Center Cottage Grove - Chicago, IL

 Friend Family Health Center Cottage Grove is an inpatient rehab center located at 800 East 55th Street in the 60615 zip code in Chicago, IL.

 It is operated by a private non-profit organization.
-Friend Family Health Center Cottage Grove provides buprenorphine maintenance and suboxone prescription.
-Some of the treatment approaches used by Friend Family Health Center Cottage Grove include brief intervention, motivational interviewing and rational emotive behavioral therapy.
-Friend Family Health Center Cottage Grove provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient treatment and regular outpatient treatment.
-It also provides inpatient dual diagnosis treatment and residential substance use treatment.
-Other addiction treatment offered includes general addiction disorder treatment, treatment for gambling disorder and internet use disorder treatment.
+Friend Family Health Center Cottage Grove provides buprenorphine maintenance and prescribes suboxone.
+Some of the treatment approaches used by Friend Family Health Center Cottage Grove include rational emotive behavioral therapy, matrix model and trauma counseling.
+Friend Family Health Center Cottage Grove provides outpatient treatment, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance use.
+Other addiction treatment offered includes treatment for internet use disorder, general addiction disorder treatment and treatment for gambling disorder.

 Address: 800 East 55th Street, Chicago, IL 60615